odoo/documentation/content/administration/upgrade.rst

       Once the upgrade platform is done upgrading the backup and uploading it on the branch, it is put in a **special mode**: each time a **commit is pushed** on the branch, a **restore operation** of the upgraded backup and an **update of all the custom modules** occur.
-This allows you to iterate on your custom modules' upgrade scripts quickly.
+This allows you to test your custom modules on an pristine copy of the upgraded database.
 The log file of the upgrade process can be found in your newly upgraded staging build by going to :file:`~/logs/upgrade.log`.

       .. note::